William D. Meyering: Service during World War I

 Meyering was well-decorated for his service during World War I.

 Meyering graduated from the Fort Sheridan training camp.

-Meyering had his right arm amputated during his service in France.
+Meyering had his right hand amputated during his service in France.
 This happened on April 6, 1918, when he was seriously wounded under fire at Verdun, with a hand grenade gravely harming it.
 At the time, he was a first lieutenant in charge of his company (Company E) in the 23rd Infantry Regiment, which was part of the 2nd Infantry Division.
 Despite being seriously wounded, he remained in command throughout the barrage from attacking German forces.

 Meyering was the first living American, and the first member of the American Expeditionary Forces, to be awarded the Distinguished Service Cross, which he received on May 30, 1918.
 He was only the fourth overall individual to be awarded the honor.
 General John J. Pershing had recommended him for the honor.
 He also received a Croix de Guerre from the French.

 General Pershing would elevate Meyering to the rank of captain, and had him work at headquarters.